 Heedless of where the next bright bolt may fall.

-from Complete Poems in one Volume edited by Beryl Graves and Dustan Ward (Carcanet, 2000), copyright © Robert Graves, by permission of Carcanet Press Ltd. Recording used by permission of the BBC
+Recording reproduced by kind permission of the BBC, read by the author on 4th July, 1949 - from Complete Poems in one Volume edited by Beryl Graves and Dustan Ward (Carcanet, 2000), copyright © Robert Graves, by permission of Carcanet Press Ltd.